WakifRajin/Mars-Lander/README.md

 # Mars-Lander
 Mars Lander is a simulation based game project, made with Unity.

-The files will be uploaded when the project is finished.
+The files will be uploaded when the project finishes.